percona/pmm/source/manage/client-mongodb-ssl.rst

 Run this command as root or by using the ``sudo`` command

 .. code-block:: bash
-   :caption: Passing an SSL/TLS parameter to MongoDB to enable a TLS connection.

    $ pmm-admin add mongodb -- --mongodb.tls